 ISL97702,Dual output boost converter,Boost with Dual Reference Outputs

-Power passive OLED displays for handheld devices
+Power the passive OLED display of handheld devices

 Power OLED displays